Jeevan1307/Adaptive-Energy-Forecasting-Under-Data-Drift/README.md

 ## Future Work

-- Automate the metrics table generation into `results/metrics.csv` and `results/plots/`
 - Refactor notebook logic into reusable modules under `src/` (e.g. `preprocessing.py`, `drift.py`, `models.py`)
 - Add unit tests for the PELT and drift classification functions
 - Parameterize file paths and hyperparameters via a config file (`config.yaml`) instead of hardcoding

-## License

-Add a license of your choice (e.g. MIT) via a `LICENSE` file if you intend this to be open source.